Gary Summers

-Gary Summers is an American sound re-recording mixer.
+Gary Summers is an American re-recording mixer.

-He has done the sound re-recording on a number of blockbuster motion pictures including Avatar, Titanic, Terminator 2: Judgment Day, Saving Private Ryan, Transformers: Revenge of the Fallen and Jurassic Park.
-Summers has won four Oscars, an Emmy Award, two BAFTA awards and three C.A.S.
+He has done the sound re-recording on many blockbuster motion pictures including Avatar, Titanic, Terminator 2: Judgment Day, Saving Private Ryan, Transformers: Revenge of the Fallen and Jurassic Park.
+Summers has won four Academy Awards, an Emmy Award, two BAFTA awards and three C.A.S.
 Awards.

-He got his start working on The Empire Strikes Back and began a twenty-year stretch working for the Skywalker Sound division of George Lucas's Lucas Digital in Marin County, California.
+He got his start working on The Empire Strikes Back and began twenty years working for the Skywalker Sound division of George Lucas's Lucasfilm in Marin County, California.
 Summers formed Summers Sound Services, Inc. in 2002 and is currently self-employed.

 Academy Awards

 Summers has won four Academy Awards for Best Sound and has been nominated for eight more: